 This article takes 8 minutes of your time, to share practical insights on how (free) storytelling can be beneficial in a ‘give and take’ strategy.

-Lessons from Adriene
+Digital storytelling lessons from Adriene

 During the pandemic I tried to meet weekly with my favorite online yoga teacher Adriene, along with some other 11 million subscribers.
 Yoga with Adriene is one of the most popular yoga channels on YouTube, consisting of free 15-20 minutes yoga videos.
 New lessons are uploaded weekly: how can she make a living out of this?

 In a TED-talk that is sadly no longer available, Adriene revealed her secret: all free content is part of a bigger channel strategy.
 The free videos on YouTube function like a dangling carrot.
 They tempt the viewer to hop from one platform to another, until you’ve reached the one platform where Adriene wants you to be: in a place where she is in control of data and content.
 Let’s take a closer look at this approach.